peteradrichem/Xul/docs/xp.rst

                          its parent)
-   -p, --pretty-element  pretty print the result element -m, --method          use ElementTree.xpath method instead of XPath class -f, -l, --files-with-results
+   -p, --pretty-element  pretty print the result element -m, --method          use ElementTree.xpath method instead of XPath class -f, -l, --files-with-hits
-                         only the names of files with a non-false result are written to standard output -F, -L, --files-without-results
+                         only the names of files with a non-false and non-NaN result are written to standard output -F, -L, --files-without-hits
-                         only the names of files with a false result or without any results are written to standard output -q, --quiet           don't print the XML namespace list
+                         only the names of files with a false or NaN result, or without any results are written to standard output -q, --quiet           don't print the XML namespace list

 Print result's XPath